 See Saving with the Campania Arte Card on Sightseeing and Transportation for more details on this savings deal that is accepted at up to 80 cultural sites in and near Naples.

 Transportation to the National Archaeology Museum in Naples

 The National Archaeology Museum in Naples (Museo Archeologico Nazionale di Napoli – MANN), Piazza Museo 19, Napoli, is just to north of the old town center.
 It may be simpler to walk than wait for the metro from parts of Spaccanaploi and the Via dei Tribunali.

 The museum is easiest reached by metro.
 Museo Station on metro line 1 is basically in the basement of the Archaeological Museum.
 An alternative is Piazza Cavour station on metro line 2, which is connected by an around 400-m long tunnel to Museo station.

-Several buses, including hop-on hop-off buses, pass in front of the museum but for most travelers the metro may be the most convenient option.
+Several buses, including hop-on-hop-off buses, pass in front of the museum but for many travelers, the metro may be the most convenient option.

 For More on Pompeii, Herculaneum and Naples:

 - Save with the Campania Arte Card on Sightseeing Ticket and Transportation

 - Tips on Visiting the Pompeii Excavations near Naples in 2020 — previous Tips and Shortcuts are not useful while social-distancing rules are in place.